kubowania/breakout/README.md

 # 2D Breakout
-A game of breakout in HTML, CSS and JavaScript
+A game of 2D Breakout in HTML, CSS and JavaScript

 Hello everyone, in this video I show you how to build a game of 2D Breakout in HTML, CSS and JavaScript.